 In these tours, attendees try to answer questions like, “Is the ghost of Frank D. McKay haunting the tower that bears his name?”, “Where is Haunted Hotel Row?”, “Why are old homes so susceptible to hauntings?”, and “Which downtown church is haunted by Edythe?”

-All tours, which generally last 60-90 minutes and take place rain or shine, can be scheduled as a run, walk, or step-on bus tour, and most begin and end in the front lobby of the JW Marriott Grand Rapids.
-You can contact Cook directly to register for a tour via the Grand Rapids Running Tours website or you can also sign up for some tours as offered through the Recreation Departments of Grand Rapids, Caledonia, East Grand Rapids, Kentwood, or Wyoming.
+All tours, which generally last 60-90 minutes and take place rain or shine, can be scheduled as a run, walk, or step-on bus tour, and meet in the lobby of the JW Marriott Grand Rapids (unless otherwise noted).

-If you’re unable to make a tour, but still want to experience the fun of Grand Rapids’ history, Grand Rapids Running Tours uniquely offers 38 of its 76 tours, like Grand Rapids Most Haunted, as virtual tours in presentation format via video call or in-person.
+If you’re unable to make a tour, but still want to experience the fun of Grand Rapids’ history, Grand Rapids Running Tours uniquely offers half of its tours, like Grand Rapids Most Haunted and Fulton Street Graveyard, as virtual tours in presentation format via video call or in-person.

 Tours Around Michigan